Exercising for Two: the Dos and Don’ts of Pregnancy Workouts

 Safe pregnancy workouts are more about taking proper precautions and scaling workouts than they are about eliminating one fitness type or another.
 Here are a few pregnancy workouts to avoid:

-- Balance workouts: If the activity you choose comes with an increased risk of falling down—think skiing, gymnastics, rollerblading—your belly (and the fragile fetus chilling inside) could be in danger.
-If you can alter the exercise to avoid fall risks—for example, using a wall or chair for balance, or breaking down the sport into targeted strength or cardio building components instead—go for it.
+- Balance workouts: If the activity you choose comes with an increased risk of falling down—think skiing, gymnastics, rollerblading—your belly (and baby) could be in danger.
+If you can alter the exercise to avoid fall risks—for example, using a wall or chair for balance, or breaking down the sport into targeted strength or cardio-building components instead—go for it.
 Otherwise, skip it and choose something less risky.

-- Oxygen-limiting activities: Holding your breath or exposing yourself to extreme pressure can limit oxygen supply to the baby.
-Swap scuba diving for a full-breathing snorkeling.
-And while yoga qualifies for safe pregnancy workouts, skip practices that involve kumbhaka, anuloma viloma, or other breathwork that requires holding your breath.
+- Oxygen-limiting activities: Holding your breath or exposing yourself to extreme pressure can limit oxygen supply to baby.
+Swap scuba diving for full-breathing snorkeling.
+And while yoga qualifies for safe pregnancy workouts, skip practices that involve kumbhaka, anuloma viloma or other breathwork that requires holding your breath.

-- Fiery fitness: Just as pregnant women are to avoid hot tubs—developing babies don’t do so hot with the temp increase—you should also avoid working out when Mother Nature cranks up the mercury or going to hot yoga, where studio temps often soar above 90 degrees.
-If working out itself causes you to feel overheated, making your face redden, reduce the intensity or call the sweat session quits.
+- Fiery fitness: Just as pregnant people are to avoid hot tubs—developing babies don’t do so hot with the temp increase—you should also avoid working out when Mother Nature cranks up the mercury or going to hot yoga, where studio temps often soar above 90 degrees.
+If working out itself causes you to feel overheated, reduce the intensity or call the sweat session quits.

 “Activities that are excessively strenuous that result in an elevated heart rate for prolonged periods and elevated body temperature can also put mom and baby at risk,” advises Wood, who adds excessive running and CrossFit to the potentially risky list.
 “Any exercise can be taken to an unsafe extreme if a mom is not careful to assure her oxygen supply to herself and the baby is maintained, her fluid intake is enough to avoid dehydration and her core temperature is able to remain at 98 degrees.”